amusarra/liferay-portal-database-all-in-one-support/README.markdown

 to add support for databases no longer supported OOTB (out-of-the-box)

 **Attention update**
-1. The last version 1.2.1 of the driver works with the Liferay 7.3.1 CE GA2 and 7.3.2 GA3.
+1. The last version 1.2.1 of the driver works with the Liferay 7.3.1 CE GA2, 7.3.2 GA3, 7.4 GA1,GA2,GA3
 2. From version 1.2.1 **removed driver for DB2 Database**.

 [<img src="https://www.dontesta.it/wp-content/uploads/2017/04/PayPalMeAntonioMusarra.png">](https://paypal.me/AntonioMusarra)

-I invite you to read the article [How to build a Docker Liferay 7.2 image with the Oracle Database support](https://www.dontesta.it/en/2019/08/21/how-to-build-a-docker-liferay-7-2-image-with-the-oracle-database-support/) which may be interesting for you.
+I invite you to read the article [How to build a Docker Liferay 7.2 image with the Oracle Database support](https://www.dontesta.it/en/2019/08/21/how-to-build-a-docker-liferay-7-2-image-with-the-oracle-database-support/) and the [How to setup Docker container Oracle Database 19c for Liferay Development Environment](https://www.dontesta.it/en/2020/03/15/how-to-setup-docker-container-oracle-database-19c-for-liferay-development-environment/) which may be interesting for you.

 In the following video, I will guide you step-by-step instructions on how to